luejerry/autoclocker/readme.md

 ## Features

-* Calculates exact clock-out time to log exactly 8 hours across all shifts.
+* Calculates exact clock-out time to log exactly 8 hours across all shifts (configurable).
-* Accounts for pay hours being counted in 15 minute increments.
+* Accounts for pay hours being counted in 15 minute increments (configurable).
-* Hours per day and minimum paid increment are configurable via config file.
 * Schedule an automatic clock out at the completion of daily hours or the next paid increment, using the platform native job scheduler (Task Scheduler on Windows, `at` on Linux/MacOS).